code-differently/code-differently-24-q4/lesson_04/amiyahjones/README.md

 3. If it finds any number that divides evenly, it returns ```false```
 4. If it doesn't find any number that can divide it, the function returns ```true```.

-Now for my React implementation, the second humongus lines of code is definelty a LOT.
-However I've been told it's similar to javascript but easier - where everything is in one spot to create your 'app'.
-In this case, you can type any number into a box and click a button.
+Now for my React implementation, it is definelty a LOT.
+It's basically code to make an app where you can type any number into a box and click a button.
+It goes through the same steps as javascript, checking if the number is prime by looking at all the numbers below it to see if any can divide it evenly.
+If it finds one, it tells you that the number is not prime.
+If it doesn’t find any, it says the number is prime.
+It also lets you know if you didn’t type in a valid number.
+So it's like a bonus!